Adewale1010/all-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c: C program that prints the sign of a number 6-abs.c: C program that computes the absolute value of an integer
-7-print_last_digit: C program that prints the last digit of a number
+7-print_last_digit: C program that prints the last digit of a number 8-24_hours.c: C program that prints every minute of the day of Jack Bauer, from 00:00 to 23:59